ebrumley-dbs/angular-pres/README.md

 # Angular presentation

-Prerequisites for working with the "before" code sample:
+**Prerequisites for working with the "before" code sample:**

-  Node.js and npm are essential to Angular 2 development.
+  * Node.js and npm are essential to Angular 2 development.

-  Get them NOW if it's not already installed on your machine.
+  * Get them NOW if they are not already installed on your machine.

-  Verify that you are running at least node v4.x.x and npm 3.x.x by running node -v and npm -v in a terminal/console window.
+  * Verify that you are running at least node v4.x.x and npm 3.x.x by running node -v and npm -v in a terminal/console window.
 Older versions produce errors.

-  Intellij is preferred but not required.
+  * IntelliJ or WebStorm are preferred but not required.